markjeee/packtory/README.md

 ## Overview

-This is packguy, an integrated, easy to use packaging tool for your Ruby gem, Node module, and Python module.
+This is packtory, an integrated, easy to use packaging tool for your Ruby gem, Node module, and Python module.

 ## State